-Guidance Note for a WRC Adjudication Hearing (Link)
+Guidance Note for a WRC Adjudication Hearing - July 2021(Link)

 3. It is a matter for the Adjudication Officer to run the hearing/investigation as appropriate for the circumstances of the case and in accordance with fair procedures.

-All other hearings will be conducted in accordance with the following guidelines:
+8. All other hearings will be conducted in accordance with the following guidelines:

+8.5.
 The other party, or their representative, will be given the opportunity to question the parties and other witnesses regarding the evidence they have given.

-When all evidence has been taken both parties are given the opportunity to present a summing up of the case, firstly by the party, or their representative, on whom the burden of proof rests, including submission of legal points and introduction of relevant case law.
+8.6.
+When all evidence has been taken, both parties are given the opportunity to present a summing up of the case, firstly by the party, or their representative, on whom the burden of proof rests, including submission of legal points and introduction of relevant case law.
 Then by the other party, or their representative, including submission of legal points and introduction of relevant case law.

-All parties and their representatives need to be respectful, of both others at the hearing and of the role of the Adjudication Officer.
+10. All parties and their representatives need to be respectful, of both others at the hearing and of the role of the Adjudication Officer.